 Weddingplatz, Berlin

-Early 20th-century postcards show the gateway to Wedding marked by the red-brick neo-Gothic historic Dankeskirche.
-Today, car traffic along Müllerstraße is dominant, and the square lacks a variety of things.
-The listed new Dankeskirche, designed by Fritz Bornemann in 1970, is hidden behind bushes and double-parked cars.
-Still, the existing tree canopy provides the site with light shade and an adequate scale.
-On this basis, the tree population will be supplemented by new plantings of species suitable for the urban climate and rearranged carefully.
-The wide gap to the eastern development, transparent at eye level, will be closed.
-Under the tree canopy, the individual segments – the green church surroundings, the red Tenneplatz and the Reinickendorfer Promenade – will be brought to the fore, creating a lively and characteristic square.
+The gateway to Wedding, marked by the red-brick neo-Gothic historic Dankeskirche church, as depicted on postcards at the beginning of the 20th century.
+Today, car traffic dominates along Müllerstraße and the square lacks some amenities.
+The listed new Dankeskirche, designed by Fritz Bornemann in 1970, is hidden behind bushes and parked cars in the second row.
+Nevertheless, the existing tree canopy provides the site with light shade and an appropriate scale.
+Based on this, the tree population will be supplemented with new plantings of species suitable for the urban climate and carefully reorganised.
+Transparent at eye level, the wide gap to the eastern development is closed.
+Under the canopy of trees, the individual sections - the green church surroundings, the red Tenneplatz and the Reinickendorfer Promenade - are emphasised and together create a lively and characteristic square.